dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-agfa2sr/README.md

  -x,--xsl <xsl-file>         apply XSLT stylesheet specified by file path
                              or URL or resource in the class path, agfa2sr.xsl by default.
 Specify 'none' to
-                             disable XSLT, but store extracted Agfa Report verbatim using the Study Instance UID as file name and '.xml' as file name extension.
+                             disable XSLT, but store extracted Agfa
+                             Reports verbatim using the Study Instance UID as file name and '.xml' as file name extension.
     --xml                    disable conversion of output of XSLT into DICOM Part 10 file, but store it verbatim using the Study Instance UID as file name and